Craig Elder, Senior Warden

 When not taking the kids to swimming, soccer, art class or music lessons, I am a litigation partner at Baker & McKenzie.
 I also work with many non-profits on governance and advocacy issues.
 I served on the governing board of directors for the Public Interest Law Initiative, and am a current board member and past board president of the Center for Disability and Elder Law.
 I have run five Chicago marathons, enjoy newspapers, and love to travel.

 I have served St. James Cathedral as Assistant Treasurer for eleven years and as chair of the Investment Committee for nine.
 I serve the Diocese of Chicago as a Trustee of the Common Fund and Episcopal Charities as a member of their finance committee.
 I also serve as Treasurer for Brent House, the Episcopal Council at the University of Chicago.
 My experience in the Derivatives Industry gives me a sharp perspective for matters in investment and finance.
 I have helped many members of St. James with large gifts and bequests.

 I am a life-long Episcopalian.
 I was graduated from an Episcopal grade school at Trinity, New York City and married to my Yale college sweetheart, Marianne Culver.
-Our 17-year-old son, Leland has grown up at St. James and attends the Lab Schools at University of Chicago.
+Our 18-year-old son, Leland has grown up at St. James and attends the Lab Schools at University of Chicago.
 I thank the St. James community for their trust in me thus far and for their consideration of my candidacy.
 If elected I hope to ensure the further growth and success of this wonderful organization.

-I have been a member of St. James Cathedral for the last four years.
-I moved to Chicago from London and was previously a member of the Lambeth Mission St Mary’s in the North Lambeth parish of London, UK.
+I have been a member of St. James Cathedral for the last five years.
+I moved to Chicago from London and was previously a member of the Lambeth Mission St. Mary’s in the North Lambeth parish of London, UK.
 At St. James, I am a member of the Altar Guild and Finance Commission, and help with the Sunday School.
 I joined the Finance Commission in July 2016.